Richa-Ranjan/ct_intern/README.md

 ## 💼 Want to See More?

-Check out my portfolio: [https://richaranjan04.github.io/portfolio/](https://richaranjan04.github.io/portfolio/)
+Check out my linkdln: https://www.linkedin.com/in/rranjan-tech
 ---

 ## 📝 Acknowledgements